tsykoduk/greg.nokes.name/_posts/2019-10-02-Nginx-as-a-static-server.md

 <!--more-->

 The first step was to get Nginx set up on the Heroku App.
-I had the static buildpack already, so moving to the Nginx buildpack took a few steps.
+I had the static buildpack already, so I simply had to remove the Static buildpack and add the Nginx buildpack.

 First I create a `config` directory and put my `nginx.conf.erb` file in it.
 The Nginx buildpack will grab that file, process it, and then use it to run Nginx on the dyno.
 I found this config to work well: